 Something not often used in the shipping industry is solar power.
 The large surface area required for the panels make it difficult to incorporate into transportation ships.

-However, the team at PlanetSolar have developed a 31 m (100 ft) long, 15 m (50 ft) wide craft that is able to capture nearly 103.4 kW of solar energy to power its 20kW engine.
+However, the team at PlanetSolar has developed a 31 m (100 ft) long, 15 m (50 ft) wide craft that is able to capture nearly 103.4 kW of solar energy to power its 20kW engine.
 The boat can cruise at an average speed of 8 knots (15kph or 9mph).

-The 60-tonne catamaran costs 18 million euro (US$24.4 million) and is the largest solar-powered boat in the world.
+The 60-tonne catamaran costs 18 million euros (US$24.4 million) and is the largest solar-powered boat in the world.
 It was designed by LOMOcean Design and built at the Knierim Yacht Club in Kiel, Northern Germany.
 The boat was successfully launched in 2010, after 14 months of construction.
 To achieve maximum photovoltaic potential the boat features solar covered extension flaps that protrude from port and starboard of the boat.

-SunPower provided approximately 38,000 next generation, all black photo-voltaic cells that were used on the surface of the boat.
+SunPower provided approximately 38,000 next-generation, all-black photo-voltaic cells that were used on the surface of the boat.
 The solar panels have an acclaimed efficiency of 22 percent, which they believe to be the highest efficiency solar cells available on the market.